ill/DooM_illTextureCompilation/README.md

 When you're ready to release your map pack that uses these textures, clean up the unneeded textures using the latest version of SLADE.
 Archive -> Maintenance -> Remove Unused ZDoomTextures.

+On its own, this pack is huge, and can take a while for editors and GZdoom or its derivatives to load.
+The final map pack is intended to only include the textures used by the levels and cleaned up by the tool mentioned above.
+You can also remove some textures from the pack off of your local copy if you want dev times to improve.
+There may be some textures that don't fit your art style and you can avoid entire packs altogether.

 Note: This transforms a lot of the original texture packs to be cleaned up for GZDoom using some of my new SLADE tools.
 - All TEXTURE files have been converted to the ZDoom format
 - All TEXTURE files have been cleaned up so only necessary entries exist